 Meet Dr. Karina Poirier

-Dr. Karina Poirier, Director of the Center for Social Cognition, is a board certified behavior analyst at the doctoral level (BCBA-D), and a certified cognitive educational therapist.
-Dr. Poirier’s work emphasizes guided social interaction as a key component in helping children build the social and emotional understanding they need to succeed in the “real world.”
-She offers a comprehensive social and emotional learning (SEL) system for both professionals and parents working with children with autism, ADHD, Down syndrome, and general developmental delays.
+Dr. Karina Poirier, Director of the Center for Social Cognition, is a board certified behavior analyst at the doctoral level (BCBA-D).
+Considering that many critical skills are learned in the context of social interaction, the acquisition of appropriate social behaviors is essential to successful behavior development.
+Poirier’s offers a comprehensive social and emotional learning (SEL) system for both professionals and parents working with children with autism, ADHD, Down syndrome, and general developmental delays.

 “The most amazing thing about this book is that it can easily appeal to the layperson, the scholar, and even the clinician.
 That’s because the author carefully explains sophisticated theories like Theory of Mind (ToM) and Executive Function (EF), while carefully illustrating ways in which these concepts directly relate to those affected by ASD.
 The end result is a well-researched, ASD roadmap.
 Suddenly, in just one book this complex disorder is demystified for the reader.”

 Ultimate Roadmap To Autism Recovery

 The Social Potential Roadmap is a turnkey solution for building an effective clinical intervention that achieves maximum potential for learners.
-Dr. Poirier reveals how to use guided social interaction to advance cognitive development.
+Dr. Poirier reveals how to use guided social interaction to advance development.
 She shares practical strategies to teach highly-effective storytelling, social language, friendship skills, and problem solving skills that are vital to intellectual growth.

 The Social Potential Roadmap is designed to help a child (a) develop an awareness of his interactive strengths and weaknesses; (b) develop knowledge of social rules, roles, and routines; (c) learn how to recognize and understand social behavior in other people; (d) learn how to communicate his intentions correctly; (e) learn how to change the way he communicates to meet changing social needs; and (f) learn how to start and maintain interaction with others.